One often hears it said that a person can learn a lot about life from playing

 Always give serious thought to the impression your appearance makes upon others.

-Never make an important decision when you're tired or have recently consumed alcoholic beverages.
+Never make an important decision when you're tired or have recently consumed alcohol.

-You never know for certain whether you're going to end up ahead or behind until the last hand is dealt; for that reason, you should never give up.
+Never give up; you never know for certain whether you're going to end up ahead or behind until the last hand is dealt.

 If you're going to play the game, you may as well get as much enjoyment as you can out of it.